 Meet your gourp at the Keio Plaza Hotel (in Shinjuku, Tokyo) and continue by coach bus for a 60-mile (100-km) ride to the mountain’s famous 5th station.
 As you take a few photos and admire the stunning views, listen as your guide details the mountain’s fascinating history, including its role in many famous poems and paintings.
 You’ll also hear about the more than 200,000 climbers that attempt to scale Mt.
 Fuji’s 12,389-foot (3,776-meter) peak each year, beginning their ascent from the 5th station.
 Make sure to bring a coat for your visit, as the high altitudes can often be colder.

-Continue next to a nearby restaurant, where those who have selected the lunch option will enjoy Japanese meal served on a plate made from stone collected on Mt.
-Fuji.
+Continue next to a nearby restaurant, where those who have selected the lunch option will enjoy Japanese meal.
 Those who have not selected the lunch option are free to explore the nearby restaurants and shops at their leisure.

-Proceed next after lunch to the village of Yamanakako, which sits beside the shore of a picturesque lake of the same name.
-In Yamanakako head to Beni-Fuji-no-Yu, a hot spring (onsen) resort where you can relax in one of the site’s outdoor pools, surrounded by lush gardens and views of Mt.
+Proceed next after lunch to the town of Kawaguchiko, which sits beside the shore of a picturesque lake of the same name.
+In Kawaguchiko head to Fuji Chobo-no-yu, a hot spring (onsen) resort where you can relax in one of the site’s outdoor pools, and views of Mt.
 Fuji.
-The resort also offers saunas, steam rooms and waterfall showers as well.
+The resort also offers saunas and steam rooms as well.